- Professor Christina Boswell

 2001: PhD in International Relations (London School of Economics and Political Science)

-In addition to her academic research, Christina has done a variety of consultancy work on immigration and asylum, including for the UN High Commission for Refugees, the UN Global Commission on International Migration, the British Foreign Office and the European Commission.
-She also had a stint as a field officer for the UNHCR in Burundi, 1995-6.
+In addition to her academic research, Christina has done a variety of consultancy work on immigration and asylum, including for the UN High Commission for Refugees, the UN Global Commission on International Migration, the British Foreign Office, the European Commission and the OECD.
+She also worked for the Royal Institute of International Affairs (Chatham House) in 2000-2001, and had a stint as a field officer for the UNHCR in Burundi, 1995-6.

 The Political Uses of Expert Knowledge: Immigration Policy and Social Research (Cambridge University Press, 2009).

 (with Andrew Geddes) Migration and Mobility in the European Union (Palgrave, 2011)